koaning/thismonth.rocks/src/ideas/pomodoro.md

 <br>

-If possible, consider buying the book from a local toy-store.
+If possible, consider buying the book from a local book-store.